jwzhou1/grocery-tracker/README.md

 The Log In Screen and Sign Up Screen are integrated with Firebase's Admin Authentication API Errors to handle common authentication issues.
 These screens are designed to display alerts for main errors such as invalid email format, weak password, password mismatch, and other relevant authentication errors as per Firebase's API guidelines.

 #### App Stack Screens

+### Location use
 **Home Screen (Contribution: Jiawei Zhou):**
-**(still under implementation)**

 <img src="images/screen_images/home-screen.jpg" alt="Alt text" width="200">

-On the home screen, the top of the screen displays the user's current location, requiring the user to grant permission for our app to access their current location.
-Following this, users can find a search bar that they can click to navigate to the search screen.
-Additionally, users will be able to view all grocery categories (still under implementation) and the hot deal banner (also still under implementation).
-At the bottom, there is a bottom tab for Home, Shopping List, and Profile.
+On the home screen, the top displays the user's current location, requiring permission for our app to access it.
+Below this, users can find a search bar to navigate to the search screen.
+Additionally, users can view all grocery categories, each accompanied by a unique category image.
+Below the category cards is the hot deal banner, which requires manual updates by our team.
+At the bottom, there are tabs for Home, Shopping List, and Profile.

 **Search Screen (Contribution: Liyao Zhang):**